GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

 Now that you’re familiar with the business goals and the SLIs that measure them, and you know your app's current performance, it's time to set improvement goals.
-We'll be setting achievable short-term targets and aspirational long-term objectives for the app.
+We'll be setting achievable targets for your teams to achieve in 1 month and aspirational long-term objectives for the app.

 ### Description

 > **Note**: For this exercise, make educated guesses if exact data isn’t available.

-1. Define **Achievable** objectives in the SLO templates below.
+1. Define **Achievable** SLOs (on paper) for the business goals below.
    - Set realistic, achievable values that you’d like the app to reach in the next month.
 Use the app’s current performance as a reference point.
+Your application needs to walk before it can run.

-2. Define **Aspirational** SLOs in the templates below.
+2. Define **Aspirational** SLOs (on paper) for the business goals below.
    - Picture Movie Guru a year from now: an efficient, user-delighting tool (but still short of perfection—since unicorns and 100% targets are rare in the real world).
 These SLOs should represent goals your team can work toward in the coming year.

-#### SLO Templates
+#### Business goals

 **Business Goal 1**: Ensure users can access the main page quickly and reliably.

-SLO 1a: xx% of users should successfully access the main page after logging in, measured over a zz-day rolling window.
-SLO 1b: xx% of users should access the main page after logging in within yy seconds, measured over a zz-day rolling window.
+Define SLO 1a: Availability SLO
+Define SLO 1b: Latency SLO

 **Business Goal 2**: Ensure the chatbot responds quickly and keeps users engaged.

-SLO 2a: xx% of users should be engaged by the chatbot, measured over a zz-hour rolling window.
-SLO 2b: xx% of users should receive responses within yy seconds, measured over a zz-hour rolling window.
+Define SLO 2a: Quality SLO (based on user engagement) Define SLO 2b: Latency SLO

 ### Success Criteria

-- You’ve established realistic short-term SLO objectives that are achievable within the current month.
+- You’ve established **Achievable** SLO objectives that are to be met within the current month.
+  - Each SLO has a target value and a compliance period (see examples below)
+  - Example SLOs for a fictional shopping cart service:
+    - Availability: 99.9% of the users are able to visit the shopping cart measured over a 24-hour rolling window.
+    - Latency:  99% of users should be able to load the shopping cart within 600 milliseconds, measured over a 24-hour rolling window.
 - You’ve set aspirational SLOs based on an ideal user experience to aim for over the next year.
 - Your objectives are backed by logical business assumptions.